 Inspiration is the currency of every content marketer.
 We trade ideas and, as with any other creative endeavour, ideas can bubble to the surface at any time.
 And there’s nothing more frustrating than a lost idea.

-Once you’re in the Pocket ecosystem you can get recommendations based on your saved content, follow other users and see what they’re digging, and gradually pull together a swipe file that will cover your content needs for generations.
+Once you’re in the Pocket ecosystem you can get recommendations based on previously saved content, follow other users and see what they’re digging, and gradually pull together a swipe file that will cover your content needs for generations.

 Heard of the Pomodoro method?
 It’s a productivity technique where you set yourself a single task to complete in 25 minutes, then take a break (breaks vary depending on the number of tasks you’ve completed that day).

 It’s stupidly simple, but since it was first devised in the 1980s it has become a bedrock of productivity-boosting techniques.